Undergraduate Programs

 Second Major in Computer Science + Mathematics

-The McKelvey School of Engineering and the College of Arts & Sciences have developed a new second major that efficiently captures the intersection of the complementary studies of computer science and math.
+This major, developed through a collaboration between the McKelvey School of Engineering and the College of Arts & Sciences, efficiently captures the intersection of the complementary studies of computer science and math.

 Second Major in Computer Science + Mathematics